 During the year ended 30 June 2021 the State provided financial assistance in the form of loans and grants to various Queensland private sector entities.
 This program was called the Industry Support Package (ISP).
 At 30 June 2021, \$36.5 million remained outstanding on loans advanced under the ISP.
 Each loan in this package was negotiated individually and contains different terms and conditions and is guaranteed by the State.
-The maximum term for the ISP loans is 10 years with all loans expected to be repaid by September 2030.
+The maximum term for the ISP loans is 10 years with all loans expected to be maximum term for the ISP loans is 10 years with all loans expected. to be repaid by September 2030.